-I the Child Nutrition Act, 42 U.S.C. §§ 1751-1769j; 210.31 (alternative link); school wellness policy that includes: (1) specific goals for nutrition promotion and education, physical activity, and other school- based activities that promote student wellness; (2) standards and Five-Year Technical Assistance and Guidance Plan Local School Wellness Policy, 42 U.S.C. § 1758b National School Lunch Program, 7 C.F.R. §§ 210.21- 210.33, generally; nutrition guidelines for all foods available on campus during the school day that meet minimum nutritional requirements and promote student health and reduce childhood obesity; (3) a description CDC Local School Wellness Policy Requirements and School Breakfast Program, 7 C.F.R. §§ 220.1-220.22, generally of the manner in which parents, students, representatives of the school food authority, physical education teachers, school health professionals, the school board, school administrators, and the general public are provided an opportunity to participate in the development, implementation, and periodic review and update of the wellness policy; (4) identification of the position of the LEA or school official(s) responsible for implementation and oversight of the local school wellness policy to ensure each school's compliance with the policy; and (5) a description of the plan for measuring the implementation of the local school wellness policy, and for reporting local school wellness policy content and implementation issues to the public.
-Resources The Food and Nutrition Service established a nationwide waiver to support schools unable to complete a triennial assessment of the local school wellness policies due to school closures.
-Healthy, Hunger- Free Kids Act of 2010, Professional Standards for State and Local School Nutrition Program required education, training, and certification as established by the USDA for school nutrition professionals who manage and operate the
+1 I I 1

+the Child Nutrition 210.31 (alternative school wellness policy that

+Act, 42 U.S.C. §§ link); includes: (1) specific goals for

+1751-1769 j; nutrition promotion and education, Five-Year Technical

+physical activity, and other school- Assistance and Guidance

+based activities that promote Plan

+National School student wellness; (2) standards and

+Local School Lunch Program, 7 nutrition guidelines for all foods

+Wellness Policy, 42 available on campus during the

+school day that meet minimum

+U.S.C. § 1758b 210.33 , generally; nutritional requirements and CDC Local School

+promote student health and reduce Wellness Policy

+childhood obesity; (3) a description Requirements and

+of the manner in which parents, Resources

+School Breakfast students, representatives of the

+Program, 7 C.F.R. school food authority, physical

+§§ 220.1-220.22, education teachers, school health

+generally professionals, the school board,

+school administrators, and the

+general public are provided an

+opportunity to participate in the

+development, implementation, and

+periodic review and update of the

+wellness policy; (4) identification

+of the position of the LEA or

+school official(s) responsible for

+implementation and oversight of

+the local school wellness policy to

+ensure each school's compliance

+-

+with the policy; and (5) a

+description of the plan for

+measuring the implementation of

+the local school wellness policy,

+and for reporting local school

+wellness policy content and

+implementation issues to the

+public.

+The Food and Nutrition Service

+established a nationwide waiver to

+support schools unable to complete

+a triennial assessment of the local

+school wellness policies due to

+school closures.

+Healthy, Hunger- School Nutrition A school district must maintain Professional Standards

+Free Kids Act of Professional Standards

+2010, Professional , Final Rule Summary

+Professional Standards, 7 C.F.R. and certification as established

+§ 210.30; by the USDA for school

+State and Local nutrition professionals who

+manage and operate the Sample Job Description

+School Nutrition Template for District

+Program School Breakfast Programs.
+101 2101100

+I .
+1 2 2 2 2 2 2 2 2 2 2 2 2 2 2 2 2 2 2 2 I .